 Measure your dog around the neck and ribcage to find a jacket that fits well.
 You’ll want it to be snug without being tight, making sure it doesn’t drag on the ground and that it permits freedom of movement in the armpit area.

 Dogs that are more accustomed to wearing clothing may enjoy the extra warmth that dog hoodies provide.
-Pet Life Fashion Plush Cotton Hooded Dog Sweater is made from 100% ultra-plush, stonewashed cotton, and, just like any hoodie, you can adjust the hood by pulling on the strings near the neck.
+The Pet Life Fashion Plush Cotton Hooded Dog Sweater is made from 100% ultra-plush, stonewashed cotton, and, just like any hoodie, you can adjust the hood by pulling on the strings near the neck.
 A small opening behind the neck lets you attach a leash without having to slip it out through the hood.
-The Frisco French Terry Heather Lightweight Hoodie is another hoodie option that has no sleeves for the more petite dogs and comes in baby blue and pink.
+The Frisco Dog & Cat Basic Hoodie is another hoodie option that has no sleeves for the more petite dogs and comes in a range of colors from red to blue to pink.

 For a more fitted feel, the Blueberry Pet Snowflake Dog & Cat Sweater is a great option.
-It’s short sleeves do not prevent movement, and the fun design with pom hood makes it stand out from other simple sweaters.
+Its short sleeves allow a wide range of movement, and the fun design with pom hood makes it stand out from other simple sweaters.

 The Chilly Dog Buffalo Plaid Dog Sweater features an eco-friendly design that uses only plant-sourced, natural dyes and fair-trade wool sourced from small Andean farms.
 Because it’s made of 100% natural, renewable and non-allergenic organic wool, it helps insulate your pal from chilly weather while still being ultra-breathable, comfortable and allergy-free.

 No matter which option you choose when outfitting your pet, it is important to remember that their comfort is paramount!
 If your pet is uncomfortable or stressed out by clothing, then it is probably best to bypass it altogether.
-However, if your pet doesn’t mind or even enjoys wearing clothing, then let your pup express their unique sense of fashion and get to shopping!
+However, for dogs who need coats and sweaters and don't mind or even enjoy wearing clothing, it's fun to let them express their unique sense of fashion.
+Happy shopping!